cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

 1. When completed, reboot your system

 If you see Unlaunch's Filemenu screen at this point, you have successfully modded your Nintendo DSi.
-- If you see a black screen, please take a look at our [Troubleshooting](troubleshooting) page
+- If you see a black screen, please take a look at the [Troubleshooting](troubleshooting) page

 ## Section III - Post-Unlaunch configuration

-Currently, Unlaunch defaults to launching its file menu on boot, but this can be changed launch whatever you want.
+Currently, Unlaunch defaults to launching its Filemenu on boot, but this can be changed launch whatever you want.

-We will also reconfigure nds-bootstrap to launch into TWiLight Menu++ (instead of the exploited DSiWare title) when we soft-reset in-game.

 1. Power on your console while holding <kbd class="face">A</kbd> and <kbd class="face">B</kbd>
    - This should launch the Unlaunch Filemenu
 1. Navigate to `OPTIONS`, and look at the available options
    - <kbd class="face">A</kbd> + <kbd class="face">B</kbd> is hardcoded to launch into Unlaunch's menu, and as such cannot be changed
    - The `NO BUTTON` and `BUTTON A / B / X / Y` options can be set however you like and will choose what your DSi loads at boot depending on which buttons are held.
-You can select any DSiWare, homebrew, the Slot-1 card, wifiboot, or Unlaunch's file menu
+You can select any DSiWare, homebrew, the Slot-1 card, wifiboot, or Unlaunch's Filemenu
       - For TWiLight Menu++, select the `TWiLight Menu++` option where `BOOT.NDS` is shown on the bottom screen
       - For the original DSi Menu, select `Launcher`
    - `LOAD ERROR` is what your DSi will load if loading what you have set fails, such as the SD card not being inserted